-3.3 Groundwater Investigation
+3.1.3 Groundwater Investigation

-Six (6) groundwater monitoring wells will be advanced across the Site to assess groundwater flow direction and groundwater quality data.
-Proposed groundwater monitoring well locations are identified on Figure 3.
+Six (6) groundwater monitoring wells consisting of three exterior wells and three interior will be installed at the Site to assess groundwater flow direction and groundwater quality.
+Figure 3 identifies the planned groundwater monitoring well locations.
 Monitoring well installation, well development, and groundwater sample collection details are discussed in the following sections.

-3.3.1 Monitoring Well Installation
+3.1.3.1 Monitoring Well Installation

-A direct-push drill rig capable of advancing hollow-stem augers will be employed to install 2-inch inside diameter (ID) monitoring wells.
-Each well location will be advanced to approximately 16-20 fbgs, with a target minimum of 5 feet below the first encountered groundwater.
-All non-dedicated drilling tools and equipment will be decontaminated between boring locations using potable tap water and a phosphate-free detergent (e.g., Alconox).
+Exterior SBs will be completed with a drill rig capable of advancing hollow stem augers to install 2-inch inside diameter PVC monitoring wells.
+Each well location will be advanced to a target minimum of five (5) feet below the first encountered groundwater.
+Non-dedicated drilling tools and equipment will be decontaminated between boring locations using potable tap water and a phosphate-free detergent (e.g., Alconox).

-Each monitoring well will be installed using a 2-inch ID diameter flush-joint Schedule 40 PVC casing with a minimum 5-foot flush-joint Schedule 40 PVC, 0.010-inch machine slotted well screen.
-Each well screen and attached riser will be placed at the bottom of each borehole and a silica sand filter pack (size #0) will be installed from the base of the well to a maximum of 2 feet above the top of the screen.
+Subsequent to exterior boring completion, a 2-inch ID diameter flush-joint Schedule 40 PVC monitoring well will be installed at each exterior location.
+Each well will be constructed with a minimum 5-foot flush-joint Schedule 40 PVC, 0.010-inch machine slotted well screen.
+Each well screen and attached riser will be placed at the bottom of each borehole and a silica sand filter pack (size #0) will be installed from the base of the well to a minimum of two (2) feet above the top of the screen.
 A bentonite chip seal will then be installed and allowed to hydrate sufficiently to mitigate the potential for downhole grout contamination.
-The newly installed monitoring wells will be completed with keyed-alike locks, a lockable J-plug, and a steel flush mounted road box.
+The newly installed monitoring wells will be completed with stick-up or flush-mount casings over the riser, and lockable J-plugs with keyed-alike locks.